 Why is Heroin Addictive?

 Heroin has fast become a more mainstream drug.
 Its use has increased significantly across virtually all segments of our society.
 While some can get away with recreational use; for most, heroin use becomes far more serious.

 Tolerance is marked by the need to use more heroin to achieve the same results.
-Often, the user will need a more pure heroin, or will graduate to different methods of using, such as smoking or shooting the drug.
+Often, the user will need more pure heroin or will graduate to different methods of using, such as smoking or shooting the drug.

-Heroin, or opioid, dependence occurs due to the way the drug interacts with opioid receptors.
+Heroin or opioid, dependence occurs due to the way the drug interacts with opioid receptors.
 These receptors play a role in pain modification, along with the reward “pleasure centers” of the brain.
-There are powerful biological, emotional and psychological factors which lead to heroin dependence.
+There are powerful biological, emotional, and psychological factors that lead to heroin dependence.